Updated: Sep 8

 This principle expands upon principle #2 and further explores the reasons we fear food and have created an entire mindset rooted in deprivation and rewards.

 Making peace with food means that all foods hold equal emotional weight.
-For instance, eating a brownie creates the same emotional response within you as eating an avocado.
+For instance, eating a brownie creates the same emotional response within you as eating an avocado (the goal would be that neither evokes guilt or judgment).

 ✨Principle #4 - Challenge the food police.